lspagnol/agnostic-firewall/README.md

 * Start firewall: `firewall start` or `service firewall start`
 * Stop firewall (flush rules and set policy to *accept*): `firewall stop` or `service firewall stop`

-# Syntax of rules:
-* Just replace `iptables/ip6tables` with `ipt`.
-* The script will try to know if rule apply to IPv4, IPv6 or both:
-  * check type of IP addresses,
-  * resolve V4/V6 addresses for host/fqdn based rule.
-* Declaration can be explicit: use `ipt4` or `ipt6` instead of `ipt`.